Netflix Orders More Queer Eye and Nailed It As Its Unscripted Push Continues

 Bajaria wouldn’t offer any specifics about how many Netflix subscribers have sampled the just-renewed series, but she did note Nailed It! and Queer Eye have generated particularly strong (and growing) social media reaction.
 It’s an encouraging sign for the streamer, which is in the early stages of an aggressive push to dominate unscripted TV — reality shows, docu-series and talk shows — the same way it’s conquered scripted entertainment.
 In addition to the five projects it renewed today, Netflix in recent months has launched a monthly David Letterman interview series, brought about the return of Joel McHale to weekly pop culture spoofery, and debuted two seasons of Bill Nye’s adult-appropriate science talk show and the America Ninja-like global competition Ultimate Beastmaster.
 The next 12 months or so will bring another batch of big names getting in front of cameras to chat (Jerry Seinfeld, Michelle Wolf, Hasan Minhaj, Norm Macdonald); reality shows starring hosts as diverse as Carol Burnett and Marie Kondo; and a just-announced docu-series that goes behind the scenes of Formula One racing.

-Overseeing it all is Bejaria, who joined Netflix in late 2016 after five years running Universal Television (the studio behind Master of None and Unbreakable Kimmy Schmidt) and a decade making movies and series at CBS.
-Vulture recently rang up Bejaria for a wide-ranging chat about Netflix’s unscripted division, tackling everything from why the company decided to jump into the already crowded talk show space to whether being a streaming network allows it to invigorate the cliche-addled reality genre.
+Overseeing it all is Bajaria, who joined Netflix in late 2016 after five years running Universal Television (the studio behind Master of None and Unbreakable Kimmy Schmidt) and a decade making movies and series at CBS.
+Vulture recently rang up Bajaria for a wide-ranging chat about Netflix’s unscripted division, tackling everything from why the company decided to jump into the already crowded talk show space to whether being a streaming network allows it to invigorate the cliche-addled reality genre.

 You’ve just renewed Queer Eye for a second season.
 I’m not even going to ask for viewership stats, because I know you won’t give them.
 But are there other things you can point to as a measure of its success, from your point of view?